Blind Melon: Second reformation and new album (2010–present)

 A documentary about Hoon titled All I Can Say (composed mostly of footage he shot on a handheld camera from 1990 to 1995) premiered at the Tribeca Film Festival on April 26, 2019, and was released on June 26, 2020, on online streaming platforms.
 Also, it was released on DVD and Blu-ray on November 24, 2020.

 In September 2019, Blind Melon released their first song in 11 years "Way Down And Far Below".
-Thorn stated that the band was expected to release their fourth full-length studio album in 2020; however, in an interview with Guitar World in February 2021, when asked about the state of the fourth studio album, Stevens said "We're going to release singles every couple of months, and then when there are 10-12 of them, we're going to press vinyl and sell it to whoever wants it," while when Thorn was asked if the plan was to release the album by year's end, he replied, "We've got to get a record out this year.
+Thorn stated that the band was expected to release their fourth studio album in 2020; however, in an interview with Guitar World in February 2021, when asked about the state of the fourth studio album, Stevens said "We're going to release singles every couple of months, and then when there are 10-12 of them, we're going to press vinyl and sell it to whoever wants it," while when Thorn was asked if the plan was to release the album by year's end, he replied, "We've got to get a record out this year.
 For sure."

 On November 1, 2021, author Greg Prato issued a follow-up book to A Devil on One Shoulder and an Angel on the Other, simply titled Shannon, and featured all-new interviews with either people who knew Shannon or were admirers of his music (plus a "roundtable discussion" with Stevens and Thorn).

+In 2025, the band played their first show in six years, when they played the Genesee Theatre, Waukegan, Illinois on February 15, followed by shows throughout the year.